 - Vendor(s) – The vendors you have short-listed.

-First of all, out of all the stakeholders that you find yourself working with would be your own team.
+More importantly, out of all the stakeholders that you find yourself working with first would be your own team.
 Other stakeholders may include:

 - IT (Information Technology) & Purchasing Department - May help to facilitate procurement and deployment.